Hansen's Bloodhounds

 • Disinfecting cleaning products

 • Caesarian section surgery (can happen at any time, even if the mother has never had a problem whelping before).
 Are you in a position to be with the mother when she is having puppies regardless of the time of day?
+Do you have upwards of $1,800 to pay for it?

 • Sterile equipment for whelping